 - Inspect yourself, others, pets and equipment for ticks when returning from a risk area;

 - Remove the tick from the skin as quickly as possible using tweezers or a special tick removal tool.
-Grasp it as close to the skin's surface as possible (by its body) and pull upward without twisting.
+Grasp it as close to the skin's surface as possible (not by its body) and pull upward without twisting.

 For more information: